turtl/www/views/docs/clients/extensions/index.md

 1. The user login/join dialog.
 1. The dropdown menu that opens when you click the Turtl extension button.

-Everything else is loaded from views that exist in the app.
-This makes Turtl as a whole much more maintainable and also allows testing of the app as a web app and not just a browser extension.
+Everything else is loaded from views that exist in the core.
+This makes Turtl as a whole much more maintainable and also allows testing of the core as a web app and not just a browser extension.

 ### Messaging
-The extensions allow messaging through objects called addon-adapters, housed under `library/addon/adapters` in the main app.
-These provide a standard interface for the app to send messages to and listen to messages from the extensions.
+The extensions allow messaging through objects called addon-adapters, housed under `library/addon/adapters` in the core.
+These provide a standard interface for the core to send messages to and listen to messages from the extensions.

-The object lives under the `window.port` context, and in many places throughout the app you'll see:
+The object lives under the `window.port` context, and in many places throughout the core you'll see:

 ```javascript
 // send a message to the extension